WPBackbone/rest-api-taxonomy-boxes/README.md

 ### Using The WordPress Dashboard

 1. Navigate to the 'Add New' Plugin Dashboard
-2. Select `rest-api-taxboxes.zip` from your computer
+2. Select `rest-api-taxonomy-boxes.zip` from your computer
 3. Upload
 4. Activate the plugin on the WordPress Plugin Dashboard

 ### Using FTP

-1. Extract `rest-api-taxboxes.zip` to your computer
+1. Extract `rest-api-taxonomy-boxes.zip` to your computer
-2. Upload the `rest-api-taxboxes.zip` directory to your `wp-content/plugins` directory
+2. Upload the `rest-api-taxonomy-boxes.zip` directory to your `wp-content/plugins` directory
 3. Activate the plugin on the WordPress Plugins Dashboard

 ## Known Issues

-For information about changes related to the project, be sure to review the [ChangeLog](https://github.com/talyes-in/rest-api-taxboxes/blob/master/ChangeLog.md).
+For information about changes related to the project, be sure to review the [ChangeLog](https://github.com/talyes-in/rest-api-taxonomy-boxes/blob/master/CHANGELOG.md).

 ## Contributors